 Why read this? : The benefits of subscription models aren’t always obvious.
 We look at how different models offer different benefits like value, convenience and discovery.
-Learn what delivering these benefit means for your brand and your customers.
+Learn what delivering these benefits means for your brand and your customers.
 Read this to learn how subscription models help you recruit, retain and reward your most loyal customers.

 Commitment from customers to sign up and buy regularly.
 And commitment from you to keep those customers happy and loyal.

 Commitment’s hard.
 But it’s what you need to build a strong lasting relationship.

 Subscription models - definition

 With subscription models, customers pay a fee to access your product or service on a regular ongoing basis for a fixed time period.
 Customers commit to buying repeatedly rather than just a one-off purchase.
 Customers expect some sort of benefit in return for this repeat buying.

 What's in it for customers?

 One-off purchases are simple, right?
 Choose what you want.
 Pay the money.
 Move on.
 They’re like the one-night stand of buying.